Whenever possible, we’ve outfitted at The Perennial with recycled, reclaimed, and efficient materials.

 PAPER: Our menus, explanatory cards, and so forth are printed by local printer Greener Printer on 100% recycled material Neenah paper.
 When our menus are worn out, we feed them to the worms at our aquaponic greenhouse.

-TABLEWARE: Our plates are made from a local (Mendocino) clay body by our friends Jay and Rie Dion at Atelier Dion.
+TABLEWARE: Many of our plates are made from a local (Mendocino) clay body by our friends Jay and Rie Dion at Atelier Dion.
 Our napkins are 100% cotton from local landmark Britex Fabrics and cleaned by a green laundry service; when they’re worn out, we feed 'em to our worms.
-The silverware is all re-used.

 LEED: The building as a whole is LEED Gold certified, and we expect to be certified Platinum when we complete the process.